 At $15,000 saved per year, it will take 20 years

 At $20,000 saved per year, it will take 16 years

 It is a good thing that we millennials have 3 decades before society says we have to retire.

-That is what I am looking forward to when I get to retire early using the above 4 steps.
-The whole process is very simple.
-You just have to be disciplined and continue on your savings and investing plan.
+That is what I am looking forward to when I retire early using the above 4 steps.
+The whole process is straightforward.
+You have to be disciplined and continue on your savings and investing plan.
 Even though your friends and colleagues around you are buying fancy new phones, cars, and there McMansions filled with their designer furniture.
 All while going out to dinner every night.

 Just remember that in ten years or so, you will be financially better off than them.
 You will start to see the passive income coming in.
-And it will just keep exponentially building on that!
+It will just keep exponentially building on that!